zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 refer to a “tropical storm” – a storm that is comin g off from the ocean onto the land.

-When cyclone refers to a tropical storm, it’s usual ly called a “hurricane” if it is in the Atlantic Ocean and a “typhoon”(typhoon) if it i s in the Western Pacific or Indian Oceans.
+When cyclone refers to a tropical storm, it’s usual ly called a “hurricane” if it is in the Atlantic Ocean and a “typhoon”(typhoon) if it is in the Western Pacific or Indian Oceans.
 Aecio says, “Let me get this straigh t, you’re hoping for a big storm?”
 The expression “to get something straight” (straight) means to understand something completely.
-Usually we use thi s expression when someone is explaining something to you and perhaps at first you’re not really clear about what that person is saying, and so you want to repeat what the person is saying in your own words to make sure you  really understand it.
+Usually we use this expression when someone is explaining something to you and perhaps at first you’re not really clear about what that person is saying, and so you want to repeat what the person is saying in your own words to make sure you  really understand it.

 It may also be used when you are so surprised by so mething that someone is telling you that you can’t really believe it’s true , and so you’re repeating it or you’re summarizing it so that you’re sure you under stand it.
 In this case, Aecio is surprised that Shana actually wants there to be a b ig storm.
 That’s why he says, “Let me get this straight, you’re hoping for a big storm?”
 Shana says, “Yeah, I’m a storm chaser.”